fingon/tfhfs/README.md

 	* B+tree of pointers to file data

-In addition to the 'content' nested B+ tree noted above, there is probably need for others (e.g. to store snapshots, remote synchronization state and on-demand remotely accessed blocks' use).
+In addition to the 'content' nested B+ tree noted above, there is probably need for others (to store snapshots, remote synchronization state and on-demand remotely accessed blocks' use).

 ### Constraints of the design ###

-Hard-links (with more than 1 link, e.g. normal files) cannot be supported.
+* Hard-links with more than 1 link cannot be supported; 1 link, that is normal files, are obviously fine.

+* Storage efficiency for small files and directories is suboptimal (B+ tree per subdirectory; block per file).

 ## Synchronization layer ##

-The merging of remote state and local concurrent writes works the same way.
+The merging of remote state and local concurrent writes works the same way (**TBD** think if local concurrent writes are actually sane design).
 A nested B+ tree (=filesystem state) is compared recursively, and merge done using last-writer-wins semantics.

 Given operations + (add), u (update), - (delete), conflicts are handled as
 follows:

 * (+/u, +/u): LWW.
-* (+/u, -): Update timestamp <> directory delete timestamp LWW choice.
+* (+/u, -): LWW based on entry mtime timestamp <> directory delete timestamp.
 * (-, -): Delete.

 Writes are atomic as far as finished writes to a file are concerned; given two writers, _one of the writers'_ perspective wins and the other one's disappears.
+Also, as long as the file is kept open, the view to a file stays consistent.

 Typically only a (subset of) content nested B+ tree is synchronized; the other (nested) B+ trees are used for local bookkeeping.